Welcome to the Mayfield, Five Ashes and Hadlow Down Branch of The Royal British Legion

 We organise three/four Branch meetings per annum, together with other fundraising activities and trips for members.
 Please look at the "News and events" page for details of specific dates and timings by clicking on the tab on the left of this page.

-Our next Branch meeting will be held on Wednesday 29th March 2017.
+Our next Branch meeting will be held on Wednesday 11th October 2017.
 Doors open at 6.30pm for Branch business to commence at 7pm.
 This will be followed by a fish and chip supper and a talk by Simon Bellamy on the famous 1942 St. Nazaire raid, which involved all three services and resulted in the award of several Victoria Cross medals.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.
 If you are interested in joining our Branch, then please contact Brian Stilwell, our membership secretary.

 - Remembrance is kept alive and that the sacrifices our brave Service men and women have made are never forgotten.

 - The ex-Service community have a voice and that their concerns are brought to the public eye.

 Becoming a member also provides the opportunity to get involved in a wide range of activities and events held locally, regionally and nationally throughout the year.

 If you wish to contact us or to report any inaccuracies or omissions on this site, please email Carole Stilwell.

 About The Royal British Legion